• Share this on:

 The overall quality of canned beans is assessed on the basis of several factors.
 Some of the most important are:

-- Colour, look, flavour and taste: these are some of the most important quality criteria for canned beans.
-Quality may be judged based on the number of defects in the beans, such as loose skin, colour differences, blemishes, the number of broken beans, and presence the of beans (in green beans) or pods (in other types of beans) in the can.
+• Colour, look and taste: these are some of the most important quality criteria for canned beans.
+Quality may be judged based on the number of defects in the beans, such as loose skin, colour differences, blemishes, the number of broken beans, and the presence of beans (in green beans) or pods (in other types of beans) in the can.

-- Size: canned beans should all be the same size.
-Sizing is not required but it is common.
+• Size: canned beans should all be the same size.
+Sizing is not required, but it is common.

 Certifications as a guarantee

-Food Safety is a priority in all European food industries and food suppliers should expect customers to ask for certifications as an added guarantee.
+Food safety is a priority in all European food industries and food suppliers should expect customers to ask for certifications as an added guarantee.
 Global Food Safety Initiative (GFSI)-recognised food management systems and certifications are widely accepted throughout Europe.

 Exporters that process beans (cleaning, drying, packaging) and want to become European suppliers need a recognised food safety management system.
 A minimum of one HACCP-based food safety management system must be in place.